Nullness User Guide (draft)

 the return value is @Nullable String

-, meaning both can be null.
+, meaning either can be null

 The firstOrNullableDefault